Lumbar Laminectomy Dallas, TX

 A lumbar laminectomy is performed through the back of the spine under general anesthesia.
 Your surgeon will remove small section of bone that covers the back of the spinal cord, called the lamina.
 They may also remove the spinous process, which are projections from the back of the vertebrae.
 The removal of the lamina and any bone spurs or disc fragments relieves the pressure on the spinal cord and nerves.

 Sometimes this is done with a separate procedure for best results.
-Your neurosurgeon will discuss these other procedures in full detail during your consultation at our office in Dallas, TX, Addison, TX or Waxahachie, TX.
+Your neurosurgeon will discuss these other procedures in full detail during your consultation at our office in Dallas, TX and Addison, TX.

 With Inter Body Fusion